ppy/osu-wiki/news/2020-09-24-OWC-2020-registrations-open.md

 date: 2020-09-24 12:00:00 +0000
 ---

-We bashed the drums, catched the fruits, hit the notes, but now is, once again, time to ***click the circles!***.
-The OWC 2020 is here and registrations are now open!
+We've bashed the drums, caught the fruits and smashed the keys, but now, it is once again time to ***click the circles!***.
+The osu!
+World Cup 2020 is here and registrations are now open!

 ![](/wiki/shared/news/banners/OWC_2020_banner.jpg)

 We are keeping the structure introduced last year with some changes.
-A Qualifier Stage will define the top 32 teams who will play on the Main Bracket Stage, so if you think you have the skills to compete, is now the time to register.
+A Qualifier Stage will define the top 32 teams who will play on the Main Bracket Stage, so if you think you have the skills to compete, register now or forever hold your peace!

-For details, refer to the **[osu!
+For details, please refer to the **[osu!
 World Cup 2020 wiki article](/wiki/Tournaments/OWC/2020)**.
 You can discuss this event and follow the most important changes in the **[official discussion thread](https://osu.ppy.sh/community/forums/topics/1150567)**.

 ## Tournament schedule